 The online City Code relative to excavations has many of the answers to other questions concerning Excavation Permits.

-The fee and deposit go to separate accounts and therefore need separate checks made payable to "The City of Sunset Hills."
+Again, the fee and deposit go to separate accounts and therefore need separate checks made payable to "The City of Sunset Hills."
 The deposit is refundable at the end of the job when the job is cleaned up and all vegetation and associated paving work has been re-established.
-A phone call needs to be made to City Hall for final inspection and subsequent release of the escrow deposit.
+A phone call needs to be made to City Hall for final inspection to trigger the subsequent release of the escrow deposit.

 Below is a list of private streets within Sunset Hills.
 On these streets, you will want to coordinate with the subdivision trustees to make sure they are aware of your planned activities on their property.